Mang, Azad Kashmir: Geography

-Mang consists of 7 villages and 2 union councils: Mang and Patan Sher Khan.
+Mong consists of 7 villages and 2 union councils: Mong and Patan Sher Khan.

 Mong is well connected by roads to major cities of Kashmir and Pakistan.
-Mang is connected to Pallandri, Rawalakot, Thorar.
+Mong is connected to Pallandri, Rawalakot, Thorar.
 Daily buses carry passengers inter-state as well as within the city.
 The nearest major airport is located at Rawalakot which isn't operational so nearest is Islamabad International Airport.

 History

-Mang is a stronghold of the Sudhan tribe, and served important roles as a fortress in the 1837 Poonch Revolt and as a base of operations in the 1947 Poonch Revolt.
+Mong is a stronghold of the Sudhan tribe, and served important roles as a fortress in the 1837 Poonch Revolt and as a base of operations in the 1947 Poonch Revolt.

 In the 1837 Poonch Revolt, the Sudhans resisted Gulab Singh and Sikh forces from the fortress of Mong, where a deadly battle was fought until its capture by a prolonged assault.

 Education

-Mang has several schools and a campus of the University of Poonch.
+Mong has several schools and a campus of the University of Poonch.